Buying real estate in Laos?

 Sources: Country Meters, KPL, Vietnam Plus

 In 2023, the urban population in Laos grew by 3.12%, a clear sign of this trend.
-The capital, Vientiane, is at the heart of this change, buzzing with new developments and opportunities.
-The Lao government is on top of this, noting a 4.9% annual urbanization rate, which is more than double the global average.
-This rapid growth is fueled by a rising middle class and a vibrant expatriate community.
+The capital, Vientiane, is at the heart of this change, with bustling streets and new developments popping up everywhere.
+The Lao government is keeping a close eye on this, noting a 4.9% annual urbanization rate, which is more than double the global average.

 In 2023, Laos saw a remarkable surge in tourism with over 2.4 million foreign visitors in just nine months.